 How we perform international due diligence

-Our due diligence begins when a donor selects a grantee.
+Our due diligence begins when a donor selects a grantee and a grant has been confirmed.
 Our first-level review is performed by in-country advisors.

 Give2Asia’s Country Advisors are locally hired, bilingual, have degrees and abundant experience in the social sector, and are well connected in their countries.
 The Country Advisors evaluate the application, perform a local media and reference check.